rdwz/astro-design/CONTRIBUTING.md

 Here's how to deploy to GitHub Pages:

-In your terminal, after merging: checkout to master, do `git pull` and run `yarn docs:publish` or `npm run docs:publish` to deploy.
+In your terminal, after merging: checkout to master, do `git pull` and run `yarn docs:publish` to deploy.

 Visit [magnetis.github.io/astro](https://magnetis.github.io/astro/) and make sure your changes go live! 🎉 While you're there, please check if everything still looks okay.